AdaCore/spark2014/lrm/source/introduction.rst

 .. note::
  (SB) this is silly - the heading should be "Flow Analysis Rules".
  The point is that there are no non-flow-analysis verification rules anymore.
-Everything else follows from the one rule that a runtime check induces a proof obligation.
+Everything else follows from the one rule that a run-time check induces a proof obligation.
 If we had ghost variables or prover-hints or something like that, then we might need "Verification Rules" sections.
 But we don't, so we don't.